-The bulk of this paper is devoted to hierarchy theorems for the adjacency representation model (a.k.a the dense graph model), where complexity is measured in terms of the number of vertices rather than the number of all vertex pairs.
+The bulk of this paper is devoted to hierarchy theorems for the adjacency representation model (a.k.a the dense graph model), where the complexity is stated as a function of the number of vertices (rather than as a function of the number of all vertex pairs, which is the representation size).
 Our main results for the adjacency matrix model are:

-- 1. For every sub-quadratic function q, there exists a graph property Π that is testable in q queries, but is not testable in o(q) queries.
-Furthermore, for "nice" functions q, it is the case that Π is in \mathcal{P} and the tester can be implemented in poly(q)-time.
+- 1. For every sub-quadratic function q, there exists a graph property $\Pi$ that is testable in q queries, but is not testable in o(q) queries.
+Furthermore, for "nice" functions q, it is the case that $\Pi$ is in $\mathcal{P}$ and the tester can be implemented in poly(q)-time.
 (See Section 4.) - 2.
-For every sub-quadratic function q, there exists a monotone graph property Π that is testable in O(q) queries, but is not testable in o(q) queries.
+For every sub-quadratic function q, there exists a monotone graph property $\Pi$ that is testable in O(q) queries, but is not testable in o(q) queries.
 (See Section 5.)

 The adjacency representation model is further studied in Sections 6 and 7.
+(See Section 8 for further discussion.)

 Conventions.
-For sake of simplicity, we state all results while referring to query complexity as a function of the input size; that is, we consider a fixed (constant) value of the proximity parameter, denoted ε .
-In such cases, we sometimes use the term ε -testing, which refers to testing when the proximity parameter is fixed to ε .
+For sake of simplicity, we state all results while referring to query complexity as a function of the object's size; that is, we consider a fixed (constant) value of the proximity parameter, denoted $\epsilon$ .
+In such cases, we sometimes use the term $\epsilon$ -testing, which refers to testing when the proximity parameter is fixed to $\epsilon$ .
 All our lower bounds hold for any sufficiently small value of the proximity parameter, whereas the upper bounds hide a (polynomial) dependence on (the reciprocal of) this parameter.
 In general, bounds that have no dependence on the proximity parameter refer to some (sufficiently small but) fixed value of this parameter.

 A remotely related prior work.
 In contrast to the foregoing conventions, we mention here a result that refers to graph properties that are testable in (query) complexity that only depends on the proximity parameter.
 This result, due to [AS], establishes a (very sparse) hierarchy of such properties.
 Specifically, [AS, Thm.
-4] asserts that for every function q there exists a function Q and a graph property that is ε -testable in $Q(\epsilon)$ queries but is not ε -testable in $q(\epsilon)$ queries.1
+4] asserts that for every function q there exists a function Q and a graph property that is $\epsilon$ -testable in $Q(\epsilon)$ queries but is not $\epsilon$ -testable in $q(\epsilon)$ queries.
+(We note that while Q depends only on q, the dependence proved in [AS, Thm.
+4] is quite weak (i.e., Q is lower bounded by a non-constant number of compositions of q), and thus the hierarchy obtained by setting $q_i = Q{i-1}$ for i = 1, 2, ... is very sparse.)